sdthompson1/risc2cpp/README.md

 and registers in the same way the original executable would have done.

-If the original executable makes syscalls (or "ecalls" as RISC-V calls them), then these will be passed back to the host program (i.e. the client of the C++ class) so that they can be handled in whatever way the host program desires.
+If the original executable makes syscalls (or "ecalls" as RISC-V calls them), then these will be passed back to the host program so that they can be handled in whatever way the host program desires.

 ## Possible applications